 Q. Why do the ads print along with

-the patterns?
 A. The ad you see above the pattern

 has paid for the pattern and production

 and appreciate the contribution of